globsky/greta-oto/README.md

 	Put Galileo E1 code in GNSS top as ROM
 	Reduce unnecessary register value change in TE FIFO RTL on dummy write Other minor changes
+7/28/2021
+	Preview version of firmware added.
+Just a demo code to show how firmware is constructed.